 13. To promote regulatory parity and avoid gaps that could inadvertently frustrate the rapid deployment of effective 911 services, including advanced Next Generation 911 (NG911) services, we propose to define "911 fee or charge" in our rules to include fees or charges applicable to "other emergency communications services" as defined in section 201(b) of the NET 911 Act.
-Under the NET 911 Act, the term "other emergency communications service" means "the provision of emergency information to a public safety answering point via wire or radio communications, and may include 9-1-1 and enhanced 9-1-1 service."30 The proposed modification will make clear that the rules in subpart I extend to all communications services regulated by the Commission that provide emergency communications, including wireline services, and not just to commercial mobile services and IP-enabled voice services.
+Under the NET 911 Act, the term "other emergency communications service" means "the provision of emergency information to a public safety answering point via wire or radio communications, and may include 9-1-1 and enhanced 9-1-1 service."29 The proposed modification will make clear that the rules in subpart I extend to all communications services regulated by the Commission that provide emergency communications, including wireline services, and not just to commercial mobile services and IP-enabled voice services.

-14. We tentatively conclude that adoption of this proposed expanded definition of "911 fee or charge" is reasonably ancillary to the Commission's effective performance of its statutorily mandated responsibilities under section 902 and other federal 911-related statutes that, taken together, establish an overarching federal interest in ensuring the effectiveness of the 911 system.31 The Commission's general jurisdictional grant includes the responsibility to set up and maintain a comprehensive and effective 911 system, encompassing a variety of communication services in addition to CMRS and IP-enabled voice services.
-Section 251(e)(3) of the Communications Act of 1934, which directs the Commission to designate 911 as the universal emergency telephone number, states that the designation of 911 "shall apply to both wireline and wireless telephone service," which evidences Congress's intent to grant the Commission broad authority over different types of communications services in the 911 context.32 Similarly, RAY BAUM'S Act directed the Commission to consider adopting rules to ensure that dispatchable location is conveyed with 911 calls "regardless of the technological platform used."33 In addition, section 615a-1(e)(2) provides that the Commission "shall enforce this section as if this section was a part of the Communications Act of 1934 [47 U.S.C.
-151 et seq.]" and that "[f]or purposes of this
+14. We tentatively conclude that adoption of this proposed expanded definition of "911 fee or charge" is reasonably ancillary to the Commission's effective performance of its statutorily mandated responsibilities under section 902 and other federal 911-related statutes that, taken together, establish an overarching federal interest in ensuring the effectiveness of the 911 system.30 The Commission's general jurisdictional grant includes the responsibility to set up and maintain a comprehensive and effective 911 system, encompassing a variety of communication services in addition to CMRS and IP-enabled voice services.
+Section 251(e)(3) of the Communications Act of 1934, which directs the Commission to designate 911 as the universal emergency telephone number, states that the designation of 911 "shall apply to both wireline and wireless telephone service," which evidences Congress's intent to grant the Commission broad authority over different types of communications services in the 911 context.31 Similarly, RAY BAUM'S Act directed the Commission to consider adopting rules to ensure that dispatchable location is conveyed with 911 calls "regardless of the technological platform used."32 In addition, section 615a-1(e)(2) provides that the Commission "shall enforce this section as if this section was a part of the Communications Act of 1934 [47 U.S.C.
+151 et seq.]" and that "[f]or purposes of this section, any violations of this section, or any regulations promulgated under this section, shall be considered to be a violation of the Communications Act of 1934 or a regulation promulgated under that Act, respectively."33

-30 NET 911 Act § 201(b), codified at 47 U.S.C. § 615b(8).
+29 47 U.S.C. § 615b(8).

-31 See, e.g., Comcast Corp. v.
+30 See, e.g., Comcast Corp. v.
 FCC, 600 F.3d 642, 646-47 (D.C.
 Cir.
 2010).